Clastify logo

 A steroid hormone is a lipid-soluble hormone derived from cholesterol that can diffuse through the phospholipid bilayer and bind an intracellular receptor.
 Oestradiol, progesterone and testosterone are the syllabus examples.

-The signalling chemical binds to a specific site on the receptor, which activates it.
-The activated receptor–hormone complex enters the nucleus, or acts within it, and binds to specific DNA sequences.
-That promotes transcription of particular genes, so the cell produces more mRNA and may synthesize specific proteins.
+The signalling chemical binds to a specific site on the receptor and activates it.
+Once activated, the receptor–hormone complex enters or acts within the nucleus, where it binds to specific DNA sequences.
+Particular genes are then transcribed more, so more mRNA is produced and specific proteins may be synthesized.

 Image

 A transcription factor is a protein that binds DNA and regulates the transcription of genes.
 Activated steroid hormone receptors act as transcription factors.
-Steroid responses are often slower than ion-channel responses for this reason: changing gene expression takes time, but the effects can be substantial and long-lasting.
+Steroid responses are therefore often slower than ion-channel responses: changing gene expression takes time, but the effects can be substantial and long-lasting.

 Oestradiol and progesterone are both steroid hormones, so their effects on target cells follow the intracellular receptor pattern from the previous section.
-The syllabus only needs a narrow set of examples, so keep it tight.
+The syllabus only uses a narrow set of examples, so keep them focused.

 Oestradiol is a steroid hormone involved in reproductive regulation.
 It can act on hypothalamic cells that secrete gonadotropin-releasing hormone.
 In these hypothalamic target cells, oestradiol diffuses through the plasma membrane and binds an intracellular receptor.
-The activated receptor complex then promotes transcription linked to gonadotropin-releasing hormone secretion.
+Once activated, the receptor complex promotes transcription linked to gonadotropin-releasing hormone secretion.

 Gonadotropin-releasing hormone (GnRH) is a hypothalamic hormone that stimulates the anterior pituitary to release gonadotropins.
 Around ovulation, oestradiol can stimulate GnRH secretion.
-So, one hormone can regulate the release of another by changing gene expression in target cells.
+This shows how one hormone can control the release of another through gene-expression effects in target cells.

 Image

-A clean comparison: the oestradiol target cells here are hypothalamic cells involved in GnRH secretion; the progesterone target cells here are endometrial cells involved in maintaining the uterine lining.
+A simple comparison works best: oestradiol target cells here are hypothalamic cells involved in GnRH secretion; progesterone target cells here are endometrial cells involved in maintaining the uterine lining.

 Image

 The difference is simple, though exam answers often blur it.
 Positive feedback amplifies change; negative feedback opposes change.
-Positive feedback suits decisive events.
+Positive feedback helps drive decisive events.
 Negative feedback helps maintain variables within limits.

-The linking question about negative feedback across levels comes down to the same repeated logic: a product or response feeds back to reduce its own production.
+For the linking question about negative feedback across levels, use the same logic each time: a product or response feeds back to reduce its own production.
 At molecular and cellular levels, it can regulate signalling pathways.
 At organism level, it helps maintain body conditions.
 At population level, density-dependent effects can limit population growth.
 Different scale, same control pattern.

-The broader communication pattern also repeats across biology: a signal is produced, transmitted, detected by a receptor or sensor, transduced into a response, and then regulated.
+The same communication pattern appears across biology too: a signal is produced, transmitted, detected by a receptor or sensor, transduced into a response, and then regulated.
 Chemical signalling, neural signalling, endocrine control, quorum sensing and ecological communication all use variations of that pattern.

 Were those notes helpful?